johbry17/Waypoints-A-Personal-BioGeography/README.md

 - **Nominatim**: For geocoding and reverse geocoding, converting locations into geographic coordinates and vice versa.
 - **OpenRouteService API**: For routing and geospatial analysis, including isochrones and multi-modal transportation routes.
 - **GeographicLib**: For precise geodesic calculations, such as great circle routes for airplane travel.
+- **geojson.io**: Used to manually draw and edit custom boat and ferry routes, and export them as GeoJSON files.
 - **GeoJSON**: As the primary format for encoding geographic data structures, enabling seamless integration with mapping libraries.

 The backend, powered by **Python**, processes data from multiple sources, including APIs, Google Sheets, and CSV files.
 Google Sheets serves as a flexible data management layer.
 Data Dictionary [here](data_dictionary.md).
 The map includes custom markers, activity layers, and photo popups, creating an intuitive and visually rich user experience.